mcp

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says to call the tool 'on every UI design or HTML/CSS code generation task,' giving clear when-to-use guidance.
-However, it does not mention when not to use or provide comparisons to alternatives, so score 4.
+The description explicitly states 'MUST call on every UI design or HTML/CSS code generation task,' providing strong usage guidance.
+However, it lacks information on when not to use it or alternatives, which would make it a 5.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.